Murse World

-Murse World is an American company headquartered in New Jersey that sells scrubs and accessories such as stethoscopes for use by male nurses and other medical professionals.
-Murse World is an online store that resells merchandise directly to consumers via its own website.
+Murse World is an American online retailer of medical scrubs and accessories, like stethoscopes, designed for male nurses.
+The company was founded in 2011 by Scott Topiol and Alex Mayzels, in New Jersey.

 History

 Murse World was founded in December 2011 by Alex Mayzels and Scott Topiol, a Registered Nurse (RN).
 To date, the company is the only scrubs store that caters exclusively to men in nursing and other healthcare professions.
 The company was founded as an alternative to traditional uniform retailers who primarily focused on women's products.
 Prior to Murse World's launch, men were typically faced with small selections or expected to wear unisex clothing.
 The company's founders believe that the scrubs industry has largely ignored the growth of nursing as a men's profession and that the products they sell will help make the job more appealing.

 Partnership with AAMN

 Murse World announced the formation of a strategic partnership with The American Assembly for Men in Nursing (AAMN) on October 4, 2012.
 The purpose of this partnership was to help promote nursing as a career option for men and to raise awareness of the needs of men in nursing within the medical uniform industry.

 In 2013, Murse World launched an annual student nurse scholarship through the AAMN Foundation.
 This scholarship provides financial support to male undergraduate students seeking licensure as a Registered Nurse.

 In December 2018, Murse World announced a renewed partnership with AAMN in effort to further assist men in nursing.